pingcap/docs/schema-cache.md

 # Schema Cache

-In some multi-tenant scenarios, there might be tens of thousands or even millions of databases and tables.
-Loading all the schema information of these databases and tables into memory can consume a large amount of memory and degrade access performance.
+In some multi-tenant scenarios, there might be hundreds of thousands or even millions of databases and tables.
+Loading the schema information of all these databases and tables into memory would not only consume a large amount of memory but also degrade access performance.
 To address this issue, TiDB introduces a schema caching mechanism similar to LRU (Least Recently Used).
 Only the schema information of the most recently accessed databases and tables is cached in memory.

 > **Warning:**
 >
-> This feature is currently an experimental feature and it is not recommended to use in a production environment.
-This feature might change or be removed without prior notice.
-If you find a bug, please give feedback by raising an [issue](https://github.com/pingcap/tidb/issues) on GitHub.
+> This feature is currently an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 ## Configure schema cache